lussytea/english-for-designers/07-homepage/index.md

-# Name Surname

-## About
+# LUCIE LAGERTHA TYCOVA

-Hi, my name is Lucy.
+## Hi, my name is Lucie.
 And I'm a graphic designer finding passion in giving things and brands the face, which supports their souls.

 - [My story](03-aboutness/case-study.md)